 Price: $5,996.95 | Objective: 50mm | Magnification: 7x | Field of view: 10.7° | Length: 272mm | Weight: 2,420g.

-A dedicated pair of astronomy binoculars, and just a little bit expensive, the Nikon WX are everything you could want for a night’s stargazing — though we’d prefer they be lighter.
+A dedicated pair of astronomy binoculars, and just a little bit expensive, the Nikon WX is everything you could want for a night’s stargazing — though we’d prefer they be lighter.

 That’s just not possible when you look at the design.
 An unusual Abbe-Koenig prism structure, three ED glass elements per tube, and a field-flattener lens system all add up.
 Luckily, there's a tripod mount.

 The body is made of a magnesium alloy so it’s light but strong, and the combination of 50mm objectives and 7x magnification means images will be bright and contrasty.

 Among the accessories available is a sturdy metal case you’ll surely want to transport binoculars of such quality and expense around in, but for the well-heeled amateur astronomer, these are surely the ultimate viewing experience.
 Except, of course, for their bigger brothers, the EX 10x50 IF, which retail for $300 more.

 Nikon Aculon A211 binoculars